CheshireCaat/puppeteer-with-fingerprints/README.md

 Use these links to see a detailed description of the methods:

-- [This](https://github.com/CheshireCaat/browser-with-fingerprints/blob/master/src/index.d.ts#L324) one for the **useFingerprint** method
+- [This](https://github.com/CheshireCaat/browser-with-fingerprints/blob/master/src/index.d.ts#L346) one for the **useFingerprint** method
   (also see additional options [here](https://github.com/CheshireCaat/browser-with-fingerprints/blob/master/src/index.d.ts#L38)).
-- [This](https://github.com/CheshireCaat/browser-with-fingerprints/blob/master/src/index.d.ts#L351) one for the **useProxy** method
+- [This](https://github.com/CheshireCaat/browser-with-fingerprints/blob/master/src/index.d.ts#L425) one for the **useProfile** method
   (also see additional options [here](https://github.com/CheshireCaat/browser-with-fingerprints/blob/master/src/index.d.ts#L110)).
+- [This](https://github.com/CheshireCaat/browser-with-fingerprints/blob/master/src/index.d.ts#L402) one for the **useProxy** method
+  (also see additional options [here](https://github.com/CheshireCaat/browser-with-fingerprints/blob/master/src/index.d.ts#L131)).

-The usage of these methods is very similar - they both take two parameters, the first of which is the configuration data itself, and the second is additional options.
+The usage of these methods is very similar - each takes two parameters, the first of which is the configuration data itself, and the second is additional options.
 The fingerprint and proxy will not be changed unless the appropriate method is used.
 In this case, all settings related to browser fingerprinting will remain at their original values.

 Fingerprint and proxy aren't applied instantly when calling methods.
 Instead, the configuration is saved and used directly when the browser is launched using the **launch** or **spawn** methods.